 Elections

-At the municipal level, there are three categories of items on the ballot for 2022:
+At the municipal level, there are several items on the ballot for 2024:

 About the elections process

-The Mayor serves a term of two years, with a maximum of four consecutive terms.
-While, Councilmembers each serve a four-year term, with a maximum of three consecutive four-year terms.
+The City Council is made up of a Mayor and six Councilmembers, for a total of seven members.
+City Councilmembers are nominated by their respective wards and the Mayor seat is nominated at-large.
+The offices of Mayor and City Council are non-partisan.
+The Mayor serves a term of two years, with a maximum of four terms.
+Councilmembers each serve a four-year term, with a maximum of three four-year terms.

 Pursuant to Resolution No. 2020-041, to be eligible to be elected to the office of Councilmember, a person must be a registered voter and provide proof of residency no less than 30 days in the ward from which the candidate is nominated prior to issuing the nomination papers.
 To be eligible to be elected to the office of Mayor, a person must be a registered voter and provide proof of residency no less than 30 days in Santa Ana.